brian-team/brian2/docs_sphinx/user/equations.rst

 For comparisons, the operations ``==`` (equality), ``!=`` (inequality), ``<``,
 ``<=``, ``>``, and ``>=`` are available.
 Truth values can be combined using ``and`` and ``or``, or negated using ``not``.
 Note that Brian does not support any operations specific to integers, e.g. "bitwise AND" or shift operations.
+Importantly, while equations use Python syntax, they are not Python code; they are parsed and translated to the target language by Brian, and can therefore not use arbitrary Python syntax or functions.
+They are also written in a "for each neuron/synapse" style, so their interpretation depends on the context in which they are used.
+For example, when a synaptic pre/post statement refers to a variable of a pre- or post-synaptic neurons, it only refers to the subset of neurons that spiked.
+This also means that you cannot (and usually don't need to) use Python's indexing syntax to refer to specific elements of a group.

 .. warning::